elastic/kibana/x-pack/plugins/alerting/README.md

 The templating engine is [mustache].
 General definition for the [mustache variable] is a double-brace {{}}.
 All variables are HTML-escaped by default and if there is a requirement to render unescaped HTML, it should be applied with the triple mustache: `{{{name}}}`.
 Also, `&` can be used to unescape a variable.

+The complete list of variables available has grown, and difficult to keep in synch here as well, so refer to the published documentation for the variables available: https://www.elastic.co/guide/en/kibana/master/rule-action-variables.html

 ### Examples

 The following code would be within a rule type.
 As you can see `cpuUsage` will replace the state of the alert and `server` is the context for the alert to execute.
 The difference between the two is that `cpuUsage` will be accessible at the next execution.